saqarmax-arm/ccs-bitcore/README.md

 ### Run

-Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Qt GUI using `src/qt/qtum-qt`
+Then you can either run the command-line daemon using `src/ccsd` and `src/ccs-cli`, or you can run the Qt GUI using `src/qt/ccs-qt`

-For in-depth description of Sparknet and how to use Qtum for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).
+For in-depth description of Sparknet and how to use CcS for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-Qtum is GPLv3 licensed.
+CcS is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/qtumproject/qtum/tags) are created regularly to indicate new official, stable release versions of Qtum.
+[Tags](https://github.com/ccsproject/ccs/tags) are created regularly to indicate new official, stable release versions of CcS.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC can be found on Freenode at #qtum-dev.
+Developer IRC can be found on Freenode at #ccs-dev.

 Testing
 -------